OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

         $ alt-ergo --inequalities-plugin fm-simplex [other-options] file.<ext>

-The inequalities plugins are [Dune-site plugins] registered in the `(alt-ergo plugins)` site.
-The `fm-simplex` plugin comes built-in with Alt-Ergo.
+The `fm-simplex` inequality plugin comes built-in with Alt-Ergo and no further installation is required.
+External inequality plugins are supported through the [Dune-site plugins] mechanism; developers of these plugins must register them in the `(alt-ergo plugins)`.

 ### Preludes